KiandaBPM/docs/content/docs/platform/rules/data/update-item.md

 ## Introduction

-This rule implements the Update function which is one of the four CRUD functions.
-The rule will update one or more items of data from a chosen data source (see notes below on the types of data source that can be used).
+This rule implements the Update function which is one of the four CRUD (Create, Read, Update and Database) functions.
+The rule will read one or more items of data from a chosen data source, for example SharePoint, SAP or Oracle databases, see [Data connectors](/docs/platform/connectors/) for more details.

 The **Data source filter** in this rule is used for targeting specific data item in your data connection.
 The item you want to update within your data source is targeted by filtering it out using a field within your form.
 It is a good idea to connect a dummy field to your data source first and then use that field to filter for the item you want to update.
 The actual value used to update the item in your data source can also use a field or text filled out in your mapping section (see below for more detail).
 To make your **Update item** rule extremely dynamic, it is recommended to create field for filtering an item and a separate field for the new value you want your item to hold.